ErlendFax/nl-lint/README.md

 [![Watch the nl-lint demo](https://raw.githubusercontent.com/ErlendFax/nl-lint/main/demo.gif)](https://github.com/user-attachments/assets/d9b00c56-4a1e-4a71-842b-5144c748572c)

-_The rule used in the video above is: "Comments in `source` must add information beyond the adjacent code.
-Preserve explanations of intent, documentation, licenses, and tool directives."_

 ## Why

 We are all becoming increasingly hands-off.
 This is a tool in the AI guardrail toolbox.